Governance of artificial intelligence

 Mapping the technical possibilities of AI and assessing AI progress could be valuable – for more discussion and more specific questions see Alan Dafoe’s research agenda.

-Other questions could come from this list from
+Other questions could come from this list from 80,000 Hours and these agendas from AI Impacts.

 • “If we assume that AI software is similar to other software, what can we infer from observing contemporary software development? [concrete] For instance, is progress in software performance generally smooth or jumpy?
 What is the distribution?
 What are typical degrees of concentration among developers?
 What are typical modes of competition?
 How far ahead does the leading team tend to be to their competitors?
 How often does the lead change?
 How much does a lead in a subsystem produce a lead overall?
 How much do non-software factors influence who has the lead?
 How likely is a large player like Google—with its pre-existing infrastructure—to be the frontrunner in a random new area that they decide to compete in?”
 (AI Impacts)